BuckeyeSoftware/rex/doc/STYLE.md

 **NEVER** use `Size` to represent the size or offsets inside files, use `Uint64`.

 ## Alternatives
-There are alternative functions that replace common libc functions that are reccomended are used instead.
-A simple replacement table is provided below.
+Alternate functions that replace common libc functions are to be used instead.

 | C header     | C function or pattern | Rex header             | Rex function     |
 |--------------|-----------------------|------------------------|------------------|